BioAI-kits/BioAI/README.md

 1. `bioai`: This command is used to build an AI model based on a table, such as transcriptome data or clinical table data.
 2. `bioai-moi`: This command is used to build a multi-omics integrated AI model based on multiple omics data.
+3. `bioai-pred`: This command is used to predict based on trained model.

 - **Several examples**